-keeping in view the largest flow of tourists to the two districts namely Kullu and Shimla of the Himachal Pradesh, India, convenience sampling has been used.
-Tourists from all the important places of attractions have been covered in order to make sample more representative.
+Sampling design: keeping in view the largest flow of tourists to the two districts namely Kullu and Shimla in the state of the Himachal Pradesh, convenience sampling has been used.
+Tourists visiting all the important places of attractions have been covered in order to make sample more representative.